This post may contain affiliate links.

 Adjustable Torso-length

-The Arc Haul Ultra frame was an adjustable length torso capability, which lets you raise or lower the height of the shoulder straps up to 4″.
+The Arc Haul Ultra frame has an adjustable length torso capability, which lets you raise or lower the top of the shoulder straps up to 4″.
 This can make a huge difference in the fit of the backpack and its load-to-hip transfer.
+That and the ventilated mesh back panel are unique amongst cottage ultralight pack makers.
+They’re also patented which is why other brands don’t use the same system.

 The torso adjustment mechanism is also quite simple.
 The shoulder straps are connected to two vertical interior webbing straps that are connected to the top crossbar and at points just above the middle crossbar.
 If you push the top of the shoulder strap down to lower it, you shorten the distance between the hip belt and the top of the strap, thereby shortening the pack’s torso length.
 If you raise the strap, you lengthen the torso length.
 It’s important that you keep two shoulder strap heights the same, so one shoulder doesn’t do more work than the other.
-The actual amount of torso length adjustment used is best done by feel while wearing a loaded backpack and after the arc depth has been set.
+The actual amount of torso length adjustment used is best done by feel while wearing a loaded backpack.
 See the Zpack’s pack fitting video on the Sizing tab for more details.

 Zpacks Arc Haul Ultra 60